fortran-lang/fpm-docs/pages/spec/naming.md

 ## fpm registry names: rules for packages and modules

-To reduce the chance of name collisions, any Fortran module name in a package must begin with that package name.
+To reduce the chance of name collisions, any Fortran module name in a package must begin with a unique prefix.
-The following rules apply:
+Two options are offered.

-### Module names
+### Default Module names

+The default option is always valid for all packages, as it is uniquely bound to the package name.
+It features a fortrannized package name, followed by a double underscore, with these rules:

 1. Must begin with their package name;
 2. The ``default separator`` `__` between the package name chunk and what follows must be used;